This article is updated regularly as events unfold.

 Brexit means that the border between Northern Ireland (part of the UK) and the Republic of Ireland (part of the EU) – one of the most politically sensitive frontiers in the world — now becomes the European Union's only land border with the United Kingdom.
 All sides agree this must remain open, but the historically sensitive and complex issue bedevilled the divorce talks.

-Under the revised deal, Northern Ireland will leave the EU's customs union with the rest of the UK, which wants to pursue an independent trade policy.
+Under the revised deal, Northern Ireland will leave the EU's Customs Union with the rest of the UK, which wants to pursue an independent trade policy.
 But in practice, after the end of the transition period it will follow EU customs rules and be subject to EU oversight.

-The North will remain aligned with some aspects of the EU's single market — and apply EU law on VAT (Value Added Tax) rules.
+The North will remain aligned with some aspects of the EU's Single Market — and apply EU law on VAT (Value Added Tax) rules.

 Customs and regulatory checks will not be carried out on the island of Ireland, but at ports — effectively creating a new regulatory divide in the Irish Sea between Great Britain and Northern Ireland.
+The UK government has accepted that this will mean some controls on goods, backtracking on Boris Johnson's previous insistence that there would be no checks.

 This arrangement is effectively an insurance policy to avoid a hard border — such as border posts — and protect the cross-frontier economy between Northern Ireland (part of the UK) and the Republic of Ireland (part of the EU), post-Brexit.